PennockTech/fingerd/behavior.md

   comma-separated); a blank line separates the output of each
 * `/W` turning on `-l` mode for subsequent usernames
 * GECOS:
+  + **Not yet supported**: we only lookup by usercode and the alias-map, not by full-name, and we don't reveal the full-name, so we don't yet need GECOS support.
+But if we were to add it ...
   + Split on `,`; we only take the first field, but we accept that it _is_ a field
   + A `&` is replaced by the usercode